Close Menu

 • Absence of articulation: Not articulating sounds at all, which basically equates to silence.

-See also Understanding the Opposite of Assimilation: A Complete Guide
+See also Unlocking the Secrets of Tense in English Grammar: A Complete Guide to Mastery

 Why understanding this matters?
 When learning English or any language, recognizing not just correct pronunciation but also common errors and how to avoid them is crucial.
 Clarifying these concepts helps in developing better speaking skills.